The geometry of domains with negatively pinched K\"ahler metrics: Ricci flow on K a hler manifolds

 Fix $U,V \in T_{x_0} M$ with $\norm{U}_g = \norm{V}_g = 1$.
 The change consists in replacing $\Phi_z(x,t)$ in the proof of Proposition in \cite{Kap05} with the function

-when $T=B$ and with the function
+when $T=B$, and with the function

-when $T=H$, $R(g_t)$.
+when $T=H$.

 Then the proof follows line by line the proof of Proposition in \cite{Kap05}, replacing everywhere $|U \wedge V|$ with $|U|_{g_t} \cdot |V|_{g_t}$ when $T=H$ and with $|U|^2_{g_t}$ when $T=B$.
-This modification also requires the fact that there exists a constant $C(d,T) > 0$ such that for every $x \in M$ and for every $t \in [0,T]$,
+This modification also requires the fact that there exists a constant $C(d,t_0) > 0$ such that for every $x \in M$ and for every $t \in [0,t_0]$,

-It follows from Equations~\eqref{estimates-eq} and~\eqref{eq:local_est} that we can pick some $t > 0$, which only depends on $\kappa$, $\epsilon$, $R$, and $d$, such that the metric $h = g_t$ satisfies Parts ($i$), ($ii$), and ($iii$) of the Theorem.
+It follows from Equations~\eqref{estimates-eq} and~\eqref{eq:local_est} that we can pick some $t > 0$, which only depends on $\kappa$, $\epsilon$, $R$, and $d$, such that the metric $h = g_t$ satisfies Parts ($i$), ($ii$), and ($iii$) of Theorem~\ref{kap-thm}.
 Moreover, for every $q$ the constant $C_q$ can be chosen to only depend on $q$, $\kappa$, $\epsilon$, $r$, $d$, and are provided by (\ref{estimates-eq}).
-This proves Part ($iii$). \end{proof}
+This ends the proof. \end{proof}